DatCodeMania/LinuxSSTool/README.md

 ## Features

-- Take a screenshot with a selectable area.
+- Takes a screenshot with a selectable area.
-- Add a gradient border to the screenshot.
+- Adds a gradient border to the screenshot.
+- Colors and size of the gradient border are configurable in the script.
-- Save the screenshot in the `~/Pictures/Screenshots/` directory, with a timestamp.
+- Saves the screenshot in the `~/Pictures/Screenshots/` directory, with a timestamp.
-- Copy the screenshot to the clipboard.
+- Copies the screenshot to the clipboard.

 ## Prerequisites